GREAT CANADIAN CAMOUFLAGE

 What this camouflage is good for:

 Extinction™ camouflage is intended for summer and early fall use in open tundra regions, as well as in tidal zones and on mountains (above the timberline).
 It's bedrock and low vegetation composition make it useful in other regions as well, and it has been worn with success in the boreal and mixed wood forests of the Canadian shield in Eastern Canada.
+There is also a 'Fall' variant of the pattern intended for fall us in open tundra regions.

 Extinction™ camo is adept for both stand hunting and spot-and-stalk hunting, making it perfect for sheep and caribou hunting in the far north.